Free Calculator

 Telephone, voicemail848 dBHiss audible on every quiet passage.

-Compact cassette~12~72 dBTape hiss; classical pp passages disappear into noise.
+Compact cassette~12~72 dBTape hiss; classical pp passages disappear.

 FM radio~13~78 dBAudible noise floor under quiet music.